FederatedAI/KubeFATE/docs/Introduction_to_Engine_Architecture.md

   <img src="./images/arch_slim.png">
 </div>

-## Comparison of different backends
+## Comparison of different engines

 Eggroll can be used as FATE's computing, storage and transmission engine.
 Eggroll is a simple and high-performance [federation] machine learning computing framework that supports multiple federated network architectures: straight-chain mode, star and ring, etc. Eggroll also supports being used between different organizations with TLS, Eggroll is an open source project on github owned by WeBank.
 repository: <https://github.com/WeBankFinTech/eggroll.git>